sourcenetwork/docs.source.network/docs/references/query-specification/database-api.md

 ## MerkleCRDTs

-All objects in DefraDB are stored in MerkleCRDTs (see [DefraDB Tech Specs](../tech-spec/defradb-tech-spec.md)).
+All objects in DefraDB are stored in MerkleCRDTs (see [Merkle CRDT Guide](../../guides/merkle-crdt.md)).
 These MerkleCRDTs are represented as a series of small updates connected in a MerkleDAG.
 The MerkleDAG is a Merklized version of a DAG (Directed Acyclical Graph), which means that each node in the DAG references a parent node through some kind of Content Identifier (CID).

 The image below shows an example structure of a MerkleDAG.